 To give you an example, we had some junior developers on board, but development was very slow, and in the end, the code was not up to scratch.
 This was definitely a learning point because now we focus on hiring professionals, and work goes much faster with the wanted results.

-We had to let developers, marketing and sales people go, it’s not the easiest thing to do, especially because you are grateful for their input, but as a CEO, I have to make important decisions which will benefit the company and make us grow.
+We had to let developers, marketing and salespeople go, it’s not the easiest thing to do, especially because you are grateful for their input, but as a CEO, I have to make important decisions that will benefit the company and make us grow.